Demand and supply

 Gold offers high thermal and electrical conductivity, along with outstanding resistance to corrosion.
 This explains why around two-thirds of all industrial demand arises from its use in electrical components.

 Gold's use in medical applications has a long history, reaching back to ancient Egypt.
-Today, various biomedical applications make use of its numerous attributes, including bio-compatibility as well as resistance to bacterial colonization and corrosion.
+Today, various biomedical applications make use of its numerous attributes, including bio-compatibility as well as resistance to bacterial colonisation and corrosion.

 Recent research has uncovered a number of new practical uses for gold, including its function as a catalyst in fuel cells, as well as chemical processing and pollution control.
 The potential to use nanoparticles of gold in advanced electronics, glazing coatings, and cancer treatments offers promising new areas of scientific research.